Artificial Intelligence is everywhere. At least, it feels like it is everywhere.

-The novelty is, well, novel but perhaps on the order of Sea Monkey’s advertised in the back of some 1960’s comic book.
+The novelty is, well, novel but perhaps on the order of Sea-Monkeys advertised in the back of some 1960s comic book.
 And this, unfortunately, can ultimately lead to a latency in the growth of the technology.
 The height of hype can easily lead to a patch of irrelevance.
-We’re here to ask, and to get you to ask: what do you want AI to do for you?
+We’re here to ask: What do you want AI to do for you?

 Not just track or search or combine from existing material, but DO?